1. Skin effect

 - f – Current frequency

-In engineering, the depth from the conductor surface to the point where the amplitude of IX decreases to 1 / e of I0 (e = 2.718, then 1 / e ≈ 36.79%) is called the current penetration depth, which is expressed by δ and calculated by formula 2:
+In engineering, the depth from the surface of the conductor to the point where the amplitude of Ix drops to 1/e of I0 (where e=2.718, so 1/e ≈ 36.79%) is called the current penetration depth, denoted by δ.
+It can be calculated using Equation 2.

-Materials have different ρ and μ at different temperatures, so there are different current penetration depths at different temperatures.
+Equation 2 also shows that when the current frequency f remains constant, different current penetration depths can be achieved as long as ρ and μ change.
+Materials have different ρ and μ at different temperatures, resulting in different current penetration depths at different temperatures.

-Fig. 2 Relationship between magnetic permeability, resistivity and heating temperature of steel
+Fig. 2 The relationship between the magnetic permeability, electrical resistivity of steel, and heating temperature.

-Fig. 2 shows the relationship between the magnetic permeability μ and the resistivity ρ of steel and the heating temperature.
+Figure 2 shows the relationship between the magnetic permeability μ and electrical resistivity ρ of steel and heating temperature.

-Substituting the values of ρ and μ at room temperature or 800-900 ℃ into formula 2, the following simple formula can be obtained:
+By substituting the ρ and μ values at room temperature or 800-900°C into Equation 2, the following simplified expression can be obtained:

 At 800 ℃,